-- (1) A registrant must take reasonable steps to ensure that, before it makes a recommendation to or accepts an instruction from a client to buy or sell a security, or makes a purchase or sale of a security for a client's managed account, the purchase or sale is suitable for the client. - (2) If a client instructs a registrant to buy, sell or hold a security and in the registrant's reasonable opinion following the instruction would not be suitable for the client, the registrant must inform the client of the registrant's opinion and must not buy or sell the security unless the client instructs the registrant to proceed nonetheless. - (3) This section does not apply if the client is a registered firm, a Canadian financial institution or a Schedule III bank. - (4) This section does not apply to a registrant in respect of a permitted client if - (a) the permitted client has waived, in writing, the requirements under this section, and - (b) the registrant does not act as an adviser in respect of a managed account of the permitted client.
+13.2(2) that may result in a security or the client's account not meeting the criteria in subsection (1); - (d) the registrant has reviewed the client's information in accordance with subsection 13.2(4) or (4.1): - (e) the registrant becomes aware that a security or the client's account does not meet the criteria in subsection (1). - (2.1) Despite subsection (1), if a registrant receives an instruction from a client to take an action which would not meet the criteria in subsection (1), the registrant may carry out the client's instruction if the registrant has - (a) informed the client of the basis for the determination that the action would not meet the criteria in subsection (1). - (b) recommended to the client an alternative action that meets the criteria in subsection (1), and - (c) If a client instructs a registrant to buy, sell or hold a security and in the registrant's reasonable opinion following the instruction would not be suitable for the client, the registrant must inform the client of the registrant's opinion and must not buy or sell the security unless the client instructs the registrant to proceed nonetheless-received written or electronically recorded confirmation of the client's instruction to proceed with the action despite the determination referred to in paragraph (a).

+- (3) This section does not apply if the client is a registered firm, a Canadian financial institution or a Schedule III bank. - (4) This section does not apply to a registrant in respect of a permitted client if - (a) the permitted client has waived, in writing, the requirements under this section, and - (b) the registrant does not act as an adviser in respect of a managed the account of the permitted client to which the waiver applies is not a managed account.